Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 This goes for any hard fruits or veggies.
 The cheese grater makes small shreds that are a safe size.

 There are a few ways to serve bananas.
 Since bananas are soft, they aren’t as big of a choking hazard as apples.
-BUT anything slippery could slip past the gag reflex and into an air tube.
+However, anything slippery could slip past the gag reflex and into an air tube.

 To prevent bananas, avocados and melons from being so slippery, coat them in iron-fortified infant cereal or ground flax.
 This also adds more iron and nutrition!
 And makes the food easier to pick up.